Aviation Accidents & Injuries Attorney

 • Maintenance and inspection records

 When one suffers in-flight injuries, the evidence may be more limited.
-If you are injured in an aviation accident not involving a crash, take photos of the accident scene and attempt to preserve any evidence that could be beneficial to your personal injury case.
+That is why, if you are injured in an aviation accident, it is advisable to take photos of the accident scene and attempt to preserve any evidence that could be beneficial to your personal injury case.

 Susan E. Loggans & Associates has successfully represented passengers and crew members involved in commercial aviation litigation, in addition to crashes involving private aircraft.